-As at March 31, 2023, four of the eight impaired loans related to a single large residential development project with the same borrower.
+As at December 31, 2023, four of the fourteen impaired loans related to a single large residential development project with the same borrower.
 These loans were assessed for credit loss provision on a collective basis.
-On May 29, 2023, the Corporation extended the forbearance agreement with the borrower to June 30, 2023.
-The extension will help facilitate the sale of the property either as a whole or as individual components.
+As at December 31, 2023, the gross carrying value of the loans related to a single large residential development project was \$14.2 million and the expected credit loss was \$6.6 million (December 31, 2022 - gross carrying value of \$13.6 million and expected credit loss of \$5.3 million) On May 29, 2023, the Company extended the forbearance agreement with the borrower to June 30, 2023.
+The forbearance agreement which expired on June 30, 2023 has not been renewed.